You Should Write A Book

 My personal background?
 I was born in Buffalo, New York, and, travels aside, seem to have spent most of my life in Rochester, mostly at my home in Brighton, not far from the celebrated Harley School.

-I’ve also lectured at colleges, and taught writing, copywriting, and web design at various places, principally the nationally celebrated organization Writers & Books.
+I’ve also lectured at colleges, and taught writing, copywriting, and web design at various places, principally the nationally celebrated organization, Writers & Books.

-I’m a member of Mensa, Amnesty International, Doctors Without Borders, as well as several other groups and charities.
+I’ve been a member of Mensa, Amnesty International, Doctors Without Borders, as well as several other groups and charities.

 How Can I Get In Touch?

-So look around and enjoy the tour.
+Till then, look around and enjoy the tour.
 And if you have any comments or suggestions on the site and how I can improve it?
 Stop by the Contact page on your way out and let me know.

 Thanks for stopping by.